SirLupus/futpricewatcher/README.md

 # futpricewatcher
 Tool which watches Futbin and Futgg prices and send a notification when your target price is reached.

+.NET Framework 4.8 is needed for this App to run!

 FIFA 24 Price Monitor - Help Guide
 ================================